Small stations with big impact

 Beauly station, on the Far North Line, at 15 m in length, it is one of the shortest stations in the UK.

-Newburgh campaigns for an proportional rail halt - a small station at low cost that will bring big social and economic benefits both to the community and the wider Scottish economy.
+Newburgh campaigns for an small rail halt proportionate to our needs - a low-cost small station that will bring big social and economic benefits to the community and the wider Scottish economy.
 Recently opened small stations across the UK pave the way.

 The Far North Line, Scotland